The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Introduction

-In 1982 Nienhuis \cite{N82} showed that, for $n \in [-2,2],$ the loop model on the honeycomb lattice could be mapped onto a solid-on-solid model, from which he was able to derive the critical points and critical exponents, subject to some plausible assumptions.
-These results agreed with the known exponents and critical point for the Ising model, and they predicted exact values for those models corresponding to other values of the spin dimensionality $n$.
-In particular, for $n=0$ the critical point for the honeycomb lattice SAW model was predicted to be $\x =1/\sqrt{2+\sqrt{2}},$ a result finally proved 28 years later by Duminil-Copin and Smirnov~\cite{DC-S10}.
-The starting point of their proof is a \emm local, identity for a ``parafermionic'' observable, valid at every vertex of the lattice.
-Then they obtain a \emm global, identity linking several walk \gfs\ by summing over all vertices of a domain\footnote{A more formal presentation of their proof has recently been provided by Klazar~\cite{Klaz}.}.
-Smirnov~\cite{Smirnov10} then extended the local identity to the general honeycomb $O(n)$ model with $n \in [-2,2]$.
+This result was finally proved 28 years later by Duminil-Copin and Smirnov~\cite{DC-S10}.
+The starting point of their proof is a \emm local,\, identity for a ``parafermionic'' observable, valid at every vertex of the lattice.
+Then they obtain a \emm global,\, identity linking several walk \gfs\ by summing over all vertices of a domain\footnote{A more formal presentation of their proof has been provided by Klazar~\cite{Klaz}.}.
+Smirnov~\cite{Smirnov10} then extended the local identity to the general honeycomb $O(n)$ loop model with $n \in [-2,2]$.
 This extension provides an alternative way of predicting the value of the critical point $\x (n)=1/\sqrt{2+\sqrt{2-n}}$ as conjectured by Nienhuis.

 Nienhuis's results were concerned with bulk systems.
-Interesting surface phenomena can also be studied if one considers the $n$-vector model in a half-space, with vertices in the surface (the boundary of the half-space) having an associated fugacity.
-Clearly, if this fugacity is made repulsive, adsorption onto the surface will be energetically unfavourable; if the fugacity is made attractive, adsorption becomes increasingly favoured.
-The adsorption transition is an example of a \emph{special} surface transition \cite{Binder83}.
+Interesting surface phenomena can also be studied if one considers the {$O(n)$ loop} model in a half-space, with vertices in the surface (the boundary of the half-space) having an associated fugacity. {See Fig.~\ref{fig:configuration}, right.} The partition function becomes

+where $c(\gamma)$ is the number of vertices on the boundary occupied by $\gamma$.
+The value of the fugacity $y$ can be changed to result in a repulsive or attractive interaction with the surface, with a phase transition occurring at the point distinguishing {between} these two regimes.
+In the limit of a large lattice, the free energy per site may be decomposed as

+and surface phase transitions correspond to singularities in $f_{\rm surface}$. {At $x=\x$, the adsorption transition is an example of a \emm special, surface transition \cite{Binder83}. }

-In 1995 Batchelor and Yung~\cite{BY95} extended Nienhuis's work to the adsorption problem described above, and making similar assumptions to Nienhuis conjectured the value of the critical surface fugacity for the honeycomb lattice $n$-vector model, using the integrability of an underlying lattice model.
+In 1995 Batchelor and Yung~\cite{BY95} extended Nienhuis's work to the adsorption problem described above. {Using the integrability of an underlying lattice model and comparison to numerical results, they} conjectured the value of the critical surface fugacity for the honeycomb lattice {$O(n)$ loop} model.\footnote{{Batchelor and Yung use different notation, and in particular weight their configurations slightly differently.
+They use weights $t_b$ and $t_s$ (corresponding to bulk and surface edges respectively), and the correspondence with our notation is $x=1/t_b$ and $y=t_b/t_s$.}}